XMPro/Multi-Agent/docs/README.md

 ## Folder Structure

-- `Glossary.md`: Comprehensive list of terms and definitions
+- [`Glossary.md`](Glossary.md): Comprehensive list of terms and definitions
-- `/architecture`: Contains various diagrams illustrating the system's architecture
+- [`/architecture`](architecture): Contains various diagrams illustrating the system's architecture
-- `/naming-conventions`: Detailed explanations of naming conventions used in the project
+- [`/naming-conventions`](naming-conventions): Detailed explanations of naming conventions used in the project
-- `/technical-details`: In-depth technical explanations and specifications
+- [`/technical-details`](technical-details): In-depth technical explanations and specifications

 ## Naming Conventions

 Our project uses specific naming conventions for different components.
 Detailed documentation can be found in the `/naming-conventions` folder:

-- `Id.md`: Explains the naming convention for team IDs, agent profile IDs, and agent instance IDs
+- [`Id.md`](naming-conventions/Id.md): Explains the naming convention for team IDs, agent profile IDs, and agent instance IDs
-- `Vector.md`: Describes the structure and naming convention for vector collections used in agent memories
-- `MQTT-Topic.md`: Outlines the naming convention for MQTT topics used in the system
+- [`MQTT-Topic.md`](naming-conventions/MQTT-Topic.md): Outlines the naming convention for MQTT topics used in the system

 ## Architecture Diagrams

-The `/architecture` folder contains various types of diagrams that illustrate different aspects of our system:
+The [`/architecture`](architecture) folder contains various types of diagrams that illustrate different aspects of our system:

 - Interaction Diagrams: Show how different components of the system interact with each other
 - Class Diagrams: Illustrate the structure of classes in our object-oriented design